NineLivesCat/Competition/README.md

 # Structure

-* Configurations    :       Configurations files for chibios and shared library, for more information please reffer to [README.md](Configurations/README.md)
+* chibiosCfg        :       Configurations files for chibios and shared library, for more information please reffer to [README.md](chibiosCfg/README.md)
 * README.md         :       This file

 # Todo